-- A verbal reprimand. - Extra work or repeating unsatisfactory work until it meets the required standard. - The setting of written tasks as punishments, such as writing lines or an essay. - Loss of privileges for instance the loss of a prized responsibility or not being able to participate in a non-uniform day (sometimes referred to as 'mufti' days). - Missing break time. - Detention including during lunch-time, after school and at weekends. - School based community service or imposition of a task such as picking up litter or weeding school grounds; tidying a classroom; helping clear up the dining hall after meal times; or removing graffiti. - Regular reporting including early morning reporting; scheduled uniform and other behaviour checks; or being placed "on report" for behaviour monitoring. - In more extreme cases schools may use temporary or permanent exclusion.
+- A verbal reprimand. - Extra work or repeating unsatisfactory work until it meets the required standard. - The setting of written tasks as punishments, such as writing lines or an essay. - Loss of privileges for instance the loss of a prized responsibility or not being able to participate in a non-uniform day (sometimes referred to as 'mufti' days). - Missing break time. - Detention including during lunch-time, after school and at weekends.
+St. Edward's reserves the right to issue same-day detentions. - School based community service or imposition of a task such as picking up litter or weeding school grounds; tidying a classroom; helping clear up the dining hall after meal times; or removing graffiti. - Regular reporting including early morning reporting; scheduled uniform and other behaviour checks; or being placed "on report" for behaviour monitoring. - In more extreme cases schools may use temporary or permanent exclusion.